 John Cadotte began with formulating a process called interfacial polymerization, which is connected to reverse osmosis.
 Cadotte was the first to patent creatively and perform reverse osmosis.
 While his patent on this process is expired, many commercial reverse osmosis membranes, are made with this method today.
 By the year 2001, over fifteen thousand desalination plants were in the planning or already developed stages worldwide.
 In 1977, Cape Coral, Florida had one of the first municipal buildings, to have reverse osmosis technology performed inside of its edifice, on a large scale.
 The city-operated and used the reverse osmosis process, while producing over 3 million gallons of water per day.
 In 1985, due to the large growth in population in the Cape Coral, Florida area, the largest reverse osmosis plant, was processing well over 15 million gallons of water daily.

 *The Process – Reverse Osmosis

-The process of reverse osmosis, applies pressure to help separate pure water, from sea water and brackish water.
+The process of reverse osmosis applies pressure to help separate pure water, from seawater and brackish water.
 This process is what allows us to have the drinking water that we use daily.
-The process and applied pressure on a solvent, takes it from a high solute concentration, through a semipermeable membrane, to a low solute concentration.
+The process and applied pressure on a solvent, take it from a high solute concentration, through a semipermeable membrane, to a low solute concentration.
 This causes the salt-depleted water across the membrane, from a high solute and pressure position, to transform into a much lower solute and pressure position.
-This process of going from a high solute concentration to a lower concentration and process, is what helps to create and bring about our drinking or potable water.
+This process of going from a high solute concentration to a lower concentration and process is what helps to create and bring about our drinking or potable water.